southrussian/ppo_resource_management/README.md

 In case you need to apapt your agents to operate with a moving planning horizon you probably would like to set a bigger value `num_envs` in a `train.py` script and initialize each game environment with a different `ideal_state` parameter in `sheduler.py` script.
 This will help agent to generalize their behavior to a different circumstances and mitigate overfitting to a fixed environment.
 Note, that this will probably cost you a lot of time as the training process will go slowly.

 You may find documentation [here](https://github.com/artemisak/rl-task-scheduler/blob/main/DOCUMENTATION.md).

+## Financial Support

+This project is created by financial support of Laboratory of Intellectual Services and Applications of ITMO University.
+2025.